zevv/npeg/README.md

 For this, NPeg keeps track of a global library of patterns and templates.
 The `grammar` macro can be used to add rules or templates to this library.
-All patterns in the library will be stored with a *qualified* identifier in the form `libraryname.patternname`, by which they can be refered to at a later time.
+All patterns in the library will be stored with a *qualified* identifier in the form `libraryname.patternname`, by which they can be referred to at a later time.

 For example, the following fragment defines three rules in the library with the